Emma Naomi: Career

 In 2024, Naomi played Chelsea Fielding in Episode 8 of Series 13 of Death in Paradise, and in 2025, she appeared as Miss Meadows in What It Feels Like for a Girl and as Ann Ratigan in Too Much TV series.

 Personal life

-At the start of her career, between theatre performances, Naomi worked various jobs including as a trained Zumba fitness instructor, and fitness is part of her regime.
-She values a balance of work and personal time, with creative hobbies like gardening and learning new skills outside of acting, and advocates a sustainable approach to life, including reusing and fixing things rather than succumbing to the pressure to acquire new objects.
+At the start of her career, between theatre performances, Naomi worked various jobs including as a Zumba fitness instructor.